 Music License (Streaming License)

-Legal permission required to use copyrighted music during a live broadcast to avoid takedowns or demonetization.
+Legal permission is required to use copyrighted music during a live broadcast to avoid takedowns or demonetization.

 Monitoring Feed

-A live preview of the stream used by producers or hosts to oversee the audio/video quality and transitions.
+Producers or hosts use a live preview of the stream to oversee the audio/video quality and transitions.

 Manual Scene Switch